Erdogan hosts Putin, Rouhani for Syria summit

-That would give Putin a political win to add to the military victories, said Dareen Khalifa, senior Syria analyst at International Crisis Group.
+That would give Putin a political win to add to its military victories, said Dareen Khalifa, senior Syria analyst at International Crisis Group.

 But she said expectations should remain low.

-The leaders are expected to hold one-on-one meetings before the three-way summit, the Kremlin said.
+All three leaders are expected to hold one-on-one meetings before the summit, the Kremlin said.

 They will also hold a closing news conference with a view to presenting a joint declaration.

 It has repeatedly threatened to launch a cross-border offensive against Syrian Kurdish forces, whom it sees as allied to Kurdish militants in its own territory.

 That has strained Turkey's relations with its NATO ally, the United States, which backs the Syrian Kurds as the main fighting force against the Islamic State group (IS).